 Natural Remedies for Eczema

 The goal of eczema treatments is to relieve and prevent itching because it’s uncomfortable, and leads to infection.
-There are over the counter as well as prescribed treatments to help relieve symptoms and prevent infection, but there are natural remedies that can also be helpful.
+A second goal is to heal the skin and prevent future eczema flares.
+There are over the counter as well as prescribed treatments to help relieve symptoms and prevent infection, but there are natural remedies that can also be very helpful.

 Natural Oils & Gels